"Mindless Media Manipulation"

 The director of THE CONTENDER, Rod Lurie, used to be a movie critic.
 He often taught at his own special series of premiere Hollywood screenings, where he would talk in loving, slurpy tones after the screenings with filmmakers like the acclaimed actress Joan Allen who appears in this movie.
 According to one of our reviewers who regularly attended Mr. Lurie’s screenings, Rod once admitted to being an atheist who believes in nothing.
 Such atheists have no real rational foundation for a coherent system of moral values, especially if they believe, as many do, in the irrational randomness of evolutionary theory.
 It’s too bad that DreamWorks, which produced the wonderful, God-centered PRINCE OF EGYPT and this summer’s charming CHICKEN RUN, has sought fit to distribute this evil, mean-spirited, irrational piece of propaganda, one of the worse cases of demonic manipulation in memory.

+Just in time for the upcoming elections is THE CONTENDER, a movie exploring political scandals and strategies.
+The story revolves around Senator Laine Hanson, a second choice for Vice President accused of being involved in a sexual scandal while attending college.
+Though she refuses to answer the charges against her, she makes a couple of positive points concerning double standards and ethical principles.
+However, Hanson’s character is so bigoted and anti-Constitution that it undermines her intelligence.
+At one crucial point, she even says, “I do not need God to tell me my absolutes.”
+Trying to oust Hanson from the Vice Presidency is Republican Shelly Runyon, a seemingly hypocritical, right-wing "zealot" who, of course, uses shady political tactics.
 THE CONTENDER plays like a negative attack ad from the Democratic Party, the Communist Party and Atheists United.
 It is extremely regrettable that a movie which tries to make some moral points about politics would direct the usual hateful political mudslinging toward God.
 This hypocrisy, along with foul language, depicted sex, strong Marxist revisionist history, and other evil elements, incapacitates an otherwise well-made, but highly contrived movie.
 THE CONTENDER is a really bad case of mindless media manipulation